jnwhiteh/golang-examples/readme.markdown

 ## Example project for Go

-This is a very simple example project for the Go programming language that includes two executable commands, a single package (library in Go) and a top-level makefile that helps tie things together a bit.
-One of the commands is standalone, while the other imports from the package that is being built.

-The package is installed in your $GOROOT using the 'make install' target.

-If you do not have the $GOROOT environment variable set, then you should ensure you use the `gomake` program instead of the standard `make` program, as it ensures the correct variables are set.
+This project consists of a fairly simple example setup for writing programs using the Go programming language.
+It can produce two packages complete with tests, and two commands, one of which depends on the package in the repository.

+The `go` tool takes care of building dependencies for us.
+To start, you'll need to set the `GOPATH` environment variable, which can be done by running `envsetup.sh` like so:

+     . envsetup.sh

+The two commands can be built using `go install hello` and `go install buffer`, or you can install them both using `go install hello buffer`.
+To run the tests for the packages, you can run `go test jnwhiteh.net/buffers` and `go test jnwhiteh.net/merge`.